Where do Peers work?

 - Executive Director

-Peer supporters share from a place of authenticity, not hiding their experiences with setbacks or failure, but instead honoring those moments of adversity as integral parts of their stories and recovery experience.
-And peer supporters can share how self-care supports their recovery and professional life, recognizing self-care as a daily practice to foster and sustain wellness.
+Peers share from a place of authenticity, not hiding their experiences with setbacks or failure, but instead honoring those moments of adversity as integral parts of their stories and recovery experience.
+Peers can share how self-care supports their recovery and professional life, recognizing self-care as a daily practice to foster and sustain wellness.